Helping Your Child Find Their Voice

 Language, speech, and music serve as the foundation of childhood growth and development.

-During the pandemic, we both worked from home and saw most of our clients virtually through telehealth sessions.
-As time went on, Kathy noticed that Chris started to incorporate more songs and music into his sessions.
-Chris isn't known for his singing voice per se, but the music he sang engaged the child and increased participation drastically!
+During the pandemic, we transitioned to working from home and conducted most of our client sessions virtually through telehealth.
+Over time, Kathy observed that Chris began incorporating more songs and music into his sessions.
+While singing isn't exactly Chris’s forte, the music he introduced captivated the children’s attention and significantly enhanced their participation.

-At that point, we started having more conversations about how impactful integrating music with speech and language strategies can be to achieve childhood milestones.
-We realized that by combining our unique perspectives and expertise, we could help families to promote their child’s development in a fun, interactive way.
+At that point, we began discussing the profound impact of integrating music with speech and language strategies to support childhood milestones.
+We realized that by combining our unique expertise, we could empower families to foster their child’s development through engaging and interactive methods.

 Meet Chris & Kathy